 ISO 21827 Systems Security Engineering Capability Maturity Model (SSE CMM)

 Like other Capability Maturity Models (CMMs), the Systems Security Engineering (SSE) CMM defines the essential characteristics of SSE processes, emphasizing those which indicate process maturity.
 The model covers the entire systems development lifecycle from concept definition to decommissioning.
 It applies to those developing or integrating secure products/systems, and those providing specialist security services such as security engineering.
-Read more about the SSE CMM.
 It was published as ISO 21827 in 2002.

 ISO 22301:2012 Societal security - Business continuity management systems - Requirements

 ISO 22301 formally specifies a Business Continuity Management System (BCMS) for any type or size of organization.
 Organizations may choose to be certified compliant with the standard by accredited certification bodies, or simply use the standard to develop their BCMS.
-The standard was developed from British Standard BS 25999-2 and draws on other business continuity standards.
+The standard was developed from - and replaced - British Standard BS 25999-2 and draws on other business continuity standards.

 ISO/PAS 22399 Societal security - Guideline for incident preparedness and operational continuity management